 Manuka honey is available to buy in health stores and online.

 5. Use essential oils

-Essential oils, such as lemongrass and lemon verbena, were found to help increase resistance to H. pylori in laboratory tests.
+Essential oils, such as lemongrass and lemon verbena,

 Other oils that can have a positive effect on the digestive system include peppermint, ginger, and clove.

 Essential oils should not be ingested and should always be diluted with a carrier oil if applied to the skin.

 People may wish to use the oils in a diffuser or consult a doctor on how to use them safely to help relieve gastritis.

 It is important to note that the United States Food and Drug Administration (FDA) do not regulate essential oils or alternative medicine.